Rainbow Cichlid Care Guide (July 2026): Complete Species Profile

 • Zoo Med Aqua Cave: This ornament is safe for the Rainbow Cichlid and is made of durable ceramic.
 It is also porous, which allows beneficial bacteria to grow on it.

 • Penn-Plax Aquarium Decoration Rock formations: These rocks are safe for the Rainbow Cichlid and are made of non-toxic resin.
-They are also realistic-looking and will add a natural look to your tank.
+They are also realistic-looking and will add a natural look to your tank while providing caves and hiding spots.

 You may also check Red Empress Cichlid 101: Best Care Guide